 Brian Burmeister teaches communication at Iowa State University.
 He is a regular contributor at Cleaver Magazine, and his writing has been nominated for the Pushcart Prize and Best of the Net.
 He can be followed on Twitter: @bdburmeister.

-Get to know Brian by checking out our exclusive interview with him on the Orson's Publishing blog.
+Be sure to check out our exclusive interview with Brian on the Orson's Publishing blog.